Hassan1133/Nawala_Foods_POS/README.md

-This application is a Desktop Application which is developed on java.
-This is a point of sale project.
+This application is a Desktop Application that is developed using Java, MySQL, and Netbeans.
+This is a point-of-sale project.